widgetti/solara/solara/website/pages/documentation/advanced/content/20-understanding/50-solara-server.md

+---
+title: Understanding the way Solara server works
+description: The solara server enables running ipywidgets based applications as standalone dashboards and apps, allowing multiple "Virtual kernels" to share the same process for better performance and scalability.
+---
 # Solara server

 The solara server enables running ipywidgets based applications without a real Jupyter kernel, allowing multiple "Virtual kernels" to share the same process for better performance and scalability.